Chinese automakers gain ground in South Africa as competitive pricing spurs demand

 Despite pressure from new entrants, brand loyalty remained resilient in parts of the market.
 Toyota retained its position as overall market leader, with a market share of 24.8%, followed by Suzuki Auto and Volkswagen.

-Automotive exports remained a pillar of the industry, but exports to the United States fell by 26% to 20.4 billion rand ($1.23 billion) in 2025, contributing to a broader 26.1% drop in shipments to the U.S., Mexico and Canada (USMCA) region, the report showed.
+Automotive exports remained a pillar of the industry, but exports to the United States fell by 26% to R20.4bn ($1.23bn) in 2025, contributing to a broader 26.1% drop in shipments to the US, Mexico and Canada (USMCA) region, the report showed.

 Export volumes to the USMCA region fell to 10,042 units in 2025 from 26,063 units in 2024.